5 January 2022

 • Legend for symbolic or repeated information to save space while leaving the meaning intact

-fine-tune the diagram
+fine-tune the diagramfine-tune the diagram

 Above example is a version.
 Yours might be different, maybe even more detailed!
 But I hope this example has given you some useful, practical insights into creating conceptual diagrams.